mitradranirban/fontrapak-flatpak/README.md

 To install from the official flatpak source of fontra type the following command in your terminal

-`flatpak install --from https://fontra.github.io/fontra-flatpak/xyz. fontra.FontraPak. flatpakref`
+`flatpak install --from https://fontra.github.io/fontra-flatpak/xyz. fontra.FontraPak.flatpakref`

 Fontra Pak is a cross-platform, standalone, bundled [Fontra](https://github.com/fontra/fontra) application for desktop use.